nylou2020/nylou2020/README.md

 - 👋 Hi, I’m @nylou2020
-- 👀 I’m interested in all automation
+- 👀 I’m interested in all automation.
-- 🌱 I’m currently learning Ansible.
+- 🌱 I’m currently learning Ansible and OpenShift.
 - 💞️ I’m looking to collaborate on Brocade SAN zoning BPs, zone tgt-initiator checking,...
 - 📫 How to reach me:  nylou97@gmail.com